Frequently Asked Questions (FAQ)

 What is Little Athletics?

-Little Athletics is a uniquely Australian sport for children aged 3-17 years.
-As the name suggests, it is based upon the sport of Athletics (track and field) and the events are specifically modified to suit the ages and abilities of children.
-A wide range of running, jumping, throwing and walking events are conducted.
-'Little A's' (as it is affectionately referred as) is not really about winning, but about having fun, making friends and getting families involved in healthy activities.
+Little Athletics is a uniquely Australian sport for children aged from 3-16 years.
+As the name suggests, it is based upon the sport of athletics (track and field) and the events are specifically modified to suit the ages and abilities of children.
+A wide range of running, jumping, throwing and race-walking events are conducted.
+'Little A's' (as it is affectionately referred as) is not really about winning, but rather, it's about having fun, making friends and getting families involved in healthy activities.
 The emphasis is placed on participation and personal improvement.
-The motto of little athletics is "Family, Fun and Fitness".
 Little Athletics recognises that children vary widely in size, shape and ability and it is one of the few sports that successfully caters for them all.
-Our season runs from September through to March the following year.
-We usually have our 2 sign on days in August.
+Our season runs from August through to March the following year.
+We usually have our 2 sign on days in August where athletes can register to participate.

 What ages does Algester Little Athletics cater for?

-Algester little Athletics caters for children 3 to 17 years of age, with age groups 3-4 years old forming part of our 'tiny tots' program.
+Algester little Athletics caters for children 3 to 16 years of age, with 3-4 year old children forming part of our 'tiny tots' program.
 To check what age group your child will be, please refer to the Age Group table under the 'Join Our Club' tab.
 Age groups are determined by the athlete's year of birth.
+We will need to sight a copy of the birth certificate of new athletes to our centre (this is not required for returning athletes).

 What does the Tiny Tots program involve?

-Tiny Tot program is for three and four year old children and is made up of suitable play training events, games and modified events relevant to the abilities of the Tiny Tot age group.
+Tiny Tot program is for 3 and 4 year old children and is made up of suitable play training events, games and modified events relevant to the abilities of the Tiny Tot age group.
 'Play Training' is a game or series of games and is designed to provide groups of children with activities geared to their interests and concentration span.
 It also seeks to teach the basics of running, jumping and throwing.
 The Tiny Tot age group will only take part in activities at the Centre.
 They cannot participate in any Centre Carnivals or Pentathlons, Regional or State events.
 The parent or guardian of the Tiny Tot athlete must be present while the child is participating.
 Tiny Tots runs from 2.30-3.30pm on our competition days.
+Tiny tots must register the same way as other athletes do, but the club uniform is optional for our tiny tots age groups.

 How much is it to register my child and what does my registration fee include?